localstack/rolo/docs/router.md

 # convert Router to a WSGI app and serve it through werkzeug
 run_simple('localhost', 8080, router.wsgi(), use_reloader=True)
 ```

+Depending on the _dispatcher_ your Router uses, the signature of your endpoints will look differently.

 Handler dispatcher
 ------------------